QuayAu/fxtract/README.md

 # fxtract

-The feature extraction is a crucial step tackling machine learning problems.
+The feature extraction is a crucial step for tackling machine learning problems.
 Many machine learning problems start with complex (often timestamped) raw data many grouped variables (e.g. heart rate measurements of many patients, gps data for analysis of movements of